rchomczyk-underground/LightningServer/SECURITY.md

 ## Reporting a Vulnerability
-If you will notice any vulnerability instantly contact with us by [mail](mailto:ra.chomczyk@gmail.com).
+If you will notice any vulnerability instantly contact in [mail](mailto:ra.chomczyk@gmail.com).